Daniël Breedijk

-Daniël Breedijk (born 13 February 1995) is a Dutch former professional footballer who played as a centre-back.
+Daniël Breedijk (born 13 February 1995) is a Dutch retired footballer who played as a centre-back.

-Career
+Club career

-He formerly played for Sparta Rotterdam, FC Dordrecht and Almere City.
+Born in Rotterdam, Breedijk grew up in Bergschenhoek where he joined local side BVCB.
+He was snapped up by Sparta Rotterdam and later played for FC Dordrecht and Almere City.

 On 24 June 2022, Breedijk joined Helmond Sport on a one-year deal with an option for an additional season.
 He never appeared for Helmond Sport due to a knee injury and retired from playing in January 2023.